VISIT OUR ART STORE ▶

 Compressed stick creates dark and rich lines

-I make another mark and then review it with my flat brush and the same viridian mix.
+The artist makes another mark and then reviews it with the flat brush and the same viridian mix.
 What happens next is amazing.

 The charcoal spreads more in the paint and darkens the color quite a bit.
 It almost tones it down and gives it a slightly dingy look.
 You can see the difference in hue.